DDDEastMidlandsLimited/dddem-blog/_posts/2020-02-08-cfp-resources.md

 <br/>

-###  Is there any information on last years submissionS?
+###  Is there any information on last years submissions?

 Again, our stats on last years submissions can be found in our previous post <a href="https://blog.dddeastmidlands.com/2020/01/26/stats-from-2019.html" target="_blank">Statistics from 2019.</a>